 - C.1 Purpose.
 The Educational Requirements Manual (hereinafter referred to in this Appendix as "Manual") provides additional information to supplement the content provided in the Governance Document.
 The Manual is designed to be updated on an annual basis provided that the changes do not decrease the base line requirements established in the Governance Document.
 The Manual will provide guidance and clarification on: - (1) Continuing education of Certified Individuals; - (2) Authorized providers of continuing education; - (3) Continuing education credit from non-authorized providers of continuing education; and - (4) Future specialty certifications or testing authorized by the Council. - C.2 Failure to Meet Requirements.
 Failure to meet the requirements contained in the Governance Document or this Manual can lead to the loss of certification or authorized provider status. - C.3 Introductory Survey Course.
-The Board's Education Committee shall work with staff and any contracted vendor(s) on the development and presentation of an "Introductory Survey Course on Debt Buying" based on the following guidance: - (1) The "Introductory Survey Course on Debt Buying" should be a high level presentation of the life cycle of a Charged-Off consumer account; - (2) The content should provide an overview of (i) applicable state and federal laws and regulations, (ii) RMAI Certification Standards, and (iii) best practices (which may go beyond that required by law, regulation, or Certification Standard) that commonly apply to Debt Buying Companies and Charged-Off consumer accounts; - (3) Given the nature of the course and the limited time available, an in-depth review of such subjects should be left for separate specialized continuing education courses: - (4) An audience member should leave the course not as an expert on the subject matter but with sufficient understanding to recognize an issue if and when he or she encounters it:
+The Board's Education Committee shall work with staff and any contracted vendor(s) on the development and presentation of an "Introductory Survey Course on Debt Buying" based on the following guidance: - (1) The "Introductory Survey Course on Debt Buying" should be a high level presentation of the life cycle of a Charged-Off consumer account; - (2) The content should provide an overview of (i) applicable state and federal laws and regulations, (ii) RMAI Certification Standards, and (iii) best practices (which may go beyond that required by law, regulation, or Certification Standard) that commonly apply to Debt Buying Companies and Charged-Off consumer accounts: - (3) Given the nature of the course and the limited time available, an in-depth review of such subjects should be left for separate specialized continuing education courses; - (4) An audience member should leave the course not as an expert on the subject matter but with sufficient understanding to recognize an issue if and when he or she encounters it;

-- (5) The course shall provide at least four (4) credits of continuing education but may be increased by the Educational Requirements Committee if it is determined it is necessary to fulfill the goals of the course; - (6) The course shall be offered at each RMAI Annual Meeting and at any other time at the discretion of the Board's Education Committee; and - (7) An online version of the course may be made available online for a fee. - C.4 Current Issues in Receivables Management Courses.
-The Board's Education Committee shall work with staff and any contracted vendor(s) on the development and presentation of "Current Issues in Receivables Management" course(s) based on the following: - (1) The course(s) should provide a detailed presentation on a subject matter concerning new state and/or federal statutory, regulatory, and/or judicial developments of relevance to the receivables management industry and their vendors; - (2) The course(s) shall provide opportunities for at least four (4) credits of continuing education annually; - (3) The course(s) shall be offered at each RMAI Annual Meeting and at any other time at the discretion of the Board's Education Committee; and - (4) An online version of the course(s) may be made available online for a fee. - C.5 Ethics Courses.
-Ethics courses given by an authorized provider shall count towards continuing education credit if the subject matter is on the following list: - (1) RMAI Code of Ethics; - (2) ACA International, Commercial Law League of America (CLLA), or National Creditors Bar Association (NCBA) Ethical Codes of Conduct; - (3) Presentations by consumer groups and/or the Better Business Bureau; - (4) Financial accounting as it relates to trust accounts and commingling of assets; - (5) Real life accounts by consumers who were victims of fraud or identity theft and the resulting consequences to their life; - (6) Consequences of making a false or misleading statement;

-- (7) Inspirational lectures by prominent community, corporate, or governmental leaders designed to encourage behavior that promotes the betterment of the receivables management industry or society as a whole; and - (8) Other subjects approved by the Educational Requirements Committee. - C.6 General Courses.
+- (5) The course shall provide at least four (4) credits of continuing education but may be increased by the Educational Requirements Committee if it is determined it is necessary to fulfill the goals of the course; - (6) The course shall be offered at each RMAI Annual Meeting and at any other time at the discretion of the Board's Education Committee; and - (7) An online version of the course may be made available online for a fee. - C.4 Ethics Courses.
+Ethics courses given by an authorized provider shall count towards continuing education credit if the subject matter is on the following list: - (1) RMAI Code of Ethics; - (2) ACA International, Commercial Law League of America (CLLA), or National Creditors Bar Association (NCBA) Ethical Codes of Conduct; - (3) Presentations by consumer groups and/or the Better Business Bureau; - (4) Financial accounting as it relates to trust accounts and commingling of assets; - (5) Real life accounts by consumers who were victims of fraud or identity theft and the resulting consequences to their life; - (6) Consequences of making a false or misleading statement; - (7) Inspirational lectures by prominent community, corporate, or governmental leaders designed to encourage behavior that promotes the betterment of the receivables management industry or society as a whole; - (8) Diversity, inclusion, and the elimination of bias; and - (9) Other subjects approved by the Educational Requirements Committee. - C.5 General Courses.
 The Certification Program requires the completion of twenty-four (24) continuing education credits by Certified Individuals on a biennial basis by taking classes from authorized providers in any of the following qualified subjects:

 1099c

 Account Documentation (at point of sale)

 Account Documentation (access to after sale)

 Account level data requirements (min. standards)

-Accounts - Closing Accounts - Recalling
+Accounts - Closing

+Accounts - Recalling

 Advertising & Marketing of Portfolios

+Affidavits (Account)

-Affidavits (Account) Affidavits (Portfolio)
+Affidavits (Portfolio)